phelim-h/encord-agents/docs/editor_agents/index.md

 3. Using [Modal][modal-docs]{ target="\_blank", rel="noopener noreferrer" } which provides a serverless cloud for engineers and researchers who want to build compute-intensive applications without thinking about infrastructure.

 !!! tip
-    Actually, the `encord-agents` take a lot of inspiration from [FastAPI][fastapi]{ target="\_blank", rel="noopener noreferrer" }.
+    The `encord-agents` library takes a lot of inspiration from [FastAPI][fastapi]{ target="\_blank", rel="noopener noreferrer" }.
 Specifically, we have adopted the idea of [dependency injections][fastapi-dependency-injection]{ target="\_blank", rel="noopener noreferrer" } from that library.
 While our [injection scheme](../dependencies.md) is not as sophisticated, it should feel familiar.

-Google run functions are good for more light-weight operations like acting as proxies to other model inference APIs or tweaking labels.
-FastAPI and Modal apps are better suited for actually hosting your own models and running more resource-intensive operations.
+Google Cloud Run functions are ideal for lightweight operations, such as serving as proxies for model inference APIs or making minor label adjustments.
+In contrast, FastAPI and Modal apps are better suited for hosting your own models and handling resource-intensive tasks.

-In the next section, you will find a GCP example.
+In the next section, we include a GCP example.
 If you need to build a FastAPI (or Modal) application, feel free to [skip it](./fastapi.md).

 [task-agents]: ../task_agents/index.md
 [dinov]: https://github.com/UX-Decoder/DINOv/tree/main